Skip to content

 What if my garage floor has a sealer on it?

-No problem.
-Our surface grinding equipment can cut through sealers, garage floor paint kits and overlays.
-More often than not, we are removing some former, failed attempt to protect or enhance the concrete.
+Not a problem.
+Our surface grinding equipment can cut through sealers, garage floor paint kits, and overlays.
+More often than not, we are removing former, failed attempts to protect or enhance the concrete.

 Our installation teams have a tremendous amount of experience in all types of removals.
-We have completed projects where our installers removed over 10 layers of paint that was applied over a 50 year period.
+We've completed projects where our installers removed over 10 layers of paint that was applied over a 50 year period.
 Even sticky, uncured DIY kits can easily be removed.

 Why don't you acid etch the concrete prior to coating?

-Preparing a concrete surface using the acid etching process is messy, dangerous and often ineffective.
-While this process is typically used by the Do-It-Yourself epoxy paint kits, all reputable and experienced floor coating companies will prepare the concrete with a mechanical form of surface abrasion, such as diamond grinding or shotblasting.
+Preparing a concrete surface using the acid etching process is messy, dangerous, and often ineffective.
+While this process is typically used by the Do-It-Yourself epoxy paint kits, all reputable and experienced floor coating companies will prepare your concrete with a mechanical form of surface abrasion, such as diamond grinding or shot blasting.

 Diamond grinding is the most effective and productive form of surface preparation for a residential garage floor.
-It is how our teams will prepare your garage.
+It's how our teams will prepare your concrete.

 What if I have a garage floor covering system installed (tiles, mats)?

-Plastic tiles?
-Garage Floor mats?
-Just remove them several days prior to the arrival of our coatings team.
-It allows the concrete to properly air out and dry.
+Plastic tiles and garage floor mats can just be removed several days prior to the arrival of our coatings team.
+Removing them days prior allows the concrete to properly air out and dry.
 Often, garage floor coverings trap moisture and can even create odor and mold issues.
-There may be a odor after removing the floor coverings, but that odor will not be an issues after we install our coatings.
+There may be an odor after removing the floor coverings, but that odor won't be an issue after we install our coatings.

-To learn more about garage floor coatings vs. garage floor coverings, see Protecting Your Garage Floor: Coating vs. Plastic Tiles.
+To learn more about garage floor coatings vs. garage floor coverings, see Protecting Your Garage Floor: coatings vs. Plastic Tiles.

 Is this a dusty or messy process?

-During the surface preparation, we utilize special vacuum systems to collect the concrete dust and debris.
-While our staff vacuums several times during the process, trace amounts of dust or the decorative chips may be found on top of window sills or doors.
+During surface preparation, we utilize special vacuum systems to collect the concrete dust and debris.
+While our staff vacuums several times during the process, trace amounts of dust or the decorative chips may be found on top of windowsills or doors.

 How should I clean out the mess in my garage?

-Contact us today and we will be happy to assist you.
+Don't worry!
+Contact us today and we'll be happy to assist you.